 Finally, during the ranking process, the NRMP forbids applicants from contacting programs and vice versa, as it’s a violation of the Match Participation Agreement.

 My partner and I are both applying for medical residency: can we be placed together?

 If you’re in a relationship with someone who’s also applying for residency, you can apply for the Couple’s Match.
 This is a way for you to remain close to your significant other while pursuing residency.
 Applicants participating in the Couple’s Match may end up working at the same residency program, at different residency programs that are relatively close together or even potentially splitting the responsibilities of a single residency position.

 For more information on Couple’s Matching, check out this guide from the NRMP.

-9 AM ET: round 3 of SOAP offers are sent.
+9 AM EST: round 1 of SOAP applications open.

-12 PM ET: round 4 of SOAP offers are sent.
+12 PM EST: round 2 of SOAP applications open.

-3 PM ET: SOAP applications close.
+- 9 PM EST: SOAP applications close.
 Partially matched and unmatched applicants can begin reaching out to unfulfilled residency programs directly in a final attempt to secure a residency spot.